Who we are looking for

 The role of a police officer is extremely challenging.
 We expect the very highest standards from those who apply to join us.

-There are several essential criteria which must be met to pass the first stage of the application process.
+There are several essential elements which must be met to pass the first stage of the application process.

 Age